bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />
 </p>

-Here is the example we provide.
-It&apos;s just an example that draws, that plots, a mathematical function.
-You can use the mouse wheel to zoom in, zoom out, and you can look at the HTML code.
+<p>Here is the example we provide.
+It&apos;s just an example that draws, that
+plots, a mathematical function.
+You can use the mouse wheel to zoom in, zoom out, and you can look at the HTML code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 96.
 (71) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">